5 Signs That You Might Be Suffering from Hypertension or High BP

 What is DASH diet?

-This hypertension diet includes divided daily servings of fruits, vegetables, whole grains without much use of sodium.
+This diet includes divided daily servings of fruits, vegetables, whole grains without much use of sodium.

 What are the drugs that can elevate blood pressure?